Can I pay taxes with a credit card?

-However, if you’d rather not pay your tax prep fees with a credit or debit card, you can pay nothing out of pocket if you choose our Refund Transfer option.
+You have many convenient options to pay your taxes at H&R Block.
+Using your credit card is one available option.
+However, if you’d rather not pay your taxes or prep fees with a credit or debit card, you can pay nothing out of pocket with our Refund Transfer option.
 This option is available on the same screen where you would choose your credit or debit card to pay your tax preparation charges.

 Once you’re ready to file your return, you can choose how you want to pay your federal or state balance due.
-You can pay your federal taxes by:
+You can pay taxes with a credit card or use:

 - Paper check

 State payments vary, but we’ll make sure to walk you through your options when you reach that point in your return.

 Do you want to request an installment payment option?
 Follow these steps:

 - Check the box labeled I’ll pay my federal balance due in installments (Form 9465) for instructions.